 Home solar power is moving into the mainstream.
 Nowadays, going solar is not dissimilar to many other home improvement projects, whether it’s replacing your roof, renovating your kitchen, or building a deck.
-What’s best way to find a company you can trust to install your solar panels?
+What’s the best way to find a company you can trust to install your solar panels?
 Use a solar installer that has earned the EnergySage seal of approval.

 How does EnergySage evaluate and choose its solar installers?

 The EnergySage Solar Marketplace has more than 500 pre-screened solar installers from across the country offering solar quotes to U.S. homeowners.
 But what does it mean to be “pre-screened”?
 Before they can receive the EnergySage seal of approval, we evaluate every solar installer to ensure that they’ll provide quality service to EnergySage users.
 These high-quality installers are approved based on the following criteria:

 Solar is a growing industry that attracts professionals from many backgrounds, and contractors that once focused on other types of home projects are starting to move into the solar industry.
 Before an installer can join EnergySage, we verify that they have several years of legitimate experience designing and installing solar panel systems and confirm that they have multiple successful solar installations under their belt.

 The necessary business licenses and insurance policies that a solar installer needs to hold differ from state to state.
 Occasionally, local jurisdictions will impose additional requirements that installers need to fulfill.
 When a solar installer wants to join the EnergySage Solar Marketplace, we check to verify that they are appropriately licensed and insured for the areas in which they operate.

 Working with a solar installer should always be a positive experience.
 To ensure that everyone on EnergySage receives excellent customer service and a high-quality solar installation, we examine every installer’s industry track record, including their company reviews, before granting them the EnergySage seal of approval.